tnfssc/IITH_CS4443_H12022/Documents/SRS v2.md

 The principal actors in the software are:

-- hotel manager
+- Hotel Manager
-- customer
+- Customer

 ### 2.6 General Constraints